707-269-2334

 REFINANCING – LOTS TO CONSIDER!

-As interest rates are anticipated to decline borrowers with high rates, some well above 7%, wonder if they should prepare to refinance.
-While some were told that it would be easy to refinance others were promised a “free” refinance.
-To compound the confusion, borrowers are receiving solicitation phone calls or mailings “offering” an unattainable low rate.
-This offer of a bogus rate is not new, it has long been called by loan charlatans as their “get them in the door rate”.
+Borrowers expecting interest rates to decline have been disappointed that rates have remained stubbornly higher than anticipated.
+While waiting for rates to come down, borrowers are wondering if this is the time to refinance or, at least, prepare to refinance.
+Some borrowers who purchase when rates were high (over 7%) were told that it would be easy to refinance others were promised a “free” refinance.
+To compound the confusion, borrowers are now receiving solicitation phone calls or mailings “offering” an unattainable low rate, no-cost refinancing or easy qualifying.
+This offering of a bogus rate is not new; it has long been called by loan charlatans as their “get them in the door rate”.
+Understandably, borrowers are frustrated and anxious to reduce their interest rate.
+But there is more to consider than merely acquiring a reduced interest rate.

-When should One Refinance: Every situation is unique.
+When should One Refinance: Every situation is unique and personal.
 For those seeking mostly rate relief, the optimum time to refinance is when the savings are sufficient.
-As interest rates trend downward, it is difficult to know exactly when to refinance.
+When interest rates eventually trend downward, it is difficult to know exactly when to refinance.
 Waiting for the very bottom of the rate decline could result in disappointment because no one knows where the bottom is or when we will reach it.

 Refinancing Can Be Costly: The fees accompanying a refinance can be substantial.
 These costs can be accommodated in several ways – the borrower can pay them out of pocket, they can be absorbed within the new loan balance or paid by what is called rebate pricing.